 6) It is useful, but not necessary, to have a land survey map accompanied by a 'statement of identification of boundaries', by the owners of the bordering land plots.
 This is a private notarized document defining the boundaries of the plot of each respective land owner, in order to ensure there are no future claims by any party.

-Hotels may be built on almost all land plots and the same building restrictions apply throughout Greece, apart from a few exceptions concerning which separate legal restrictions apply while, in a few of these, residential development is permissible due to the decreased square metres that may be built upon.
+Hotels may be built on almost all land plots in Greece and the same building restrictions apply throughout Greece, apart from a few exceptions concerning which separate legal restrictions apply while, in a few of these, residential development is permissible due to the decreased square metres that may be built upon.

-1) Land without any permit for any kind of urban planning.
+1) Land plots for sale without any permit for any kind of urban planning.
 This land may be built upon using the existing urban planning legislation in force and only a few square metres may be built for residential usage, while they are suitable for the construction of hotel units, since more square metres can be built this way.

 4) Land on private islands regarding which special legislation applies, prohibiting any type of building on certain private islands.